 CEC is proud to have had so many leaders in the field of special education call CEC their professional home.
 Their contributions to the profession and to CEC have made an indelible impact.
 These devoted educators serve as a stellar example of the amazing difference one person can make.

-Courtesy resolutions honor members who have made a significant and sustained contribution to CEC and to the field of special and gifted education.
+Courtesy resolutions honor members who have made a significant and sustained contribution to CEC and, thereby, to the field of special and gifted education.
 These resolutions recognize major contributions made to the organization’s welfare.
-The content of the resolutions also provides a historical record of the development of the field of special and gifted education and describes how CEC has been involved with the evolution of the field.
+The content of the resolutions also provides a historical record of the development of the field of special and gifted education and describes how CEC has been contiributed to the evolution of the field.
 Being recognized with a CEC Courtesy Resolution is the highest of honors for those who have contributed so much throughout their extensive careers.

-Members should have had held leadership positions within CEC and made significant contributions to the international organization.
+Members must have had held leadership positions within CEC and made significant contributions to the international organization.